 Over the following several decades, stewarded by a new generation of similarly innovative and inclusive teachers and administrators, Anthony’s original dream gained enormous traction, and evolved to meet the educational needs of a new generation of learners: not just kids who identify as neurodiverse, but also students who benefit from our strengths-based philosophy and best-in-class embedded support.

-Sterne serves over 200 students in grades 4-12 in a vibrant, urban campus.
-Small and mighty by design, we offer a personalized learning experience, with small class sizes and wrap-around, integrated learning support, creating an environment that amplifies strengths and gives every student the space to unlock their potential.
+Sterne serves nearly 200 students in grades 4-12 in a vibrant, urban campus.
+Small and mighty by design, we offer a personalized learning experience, with small class sizes and integrated learning support, creating an environment that amplifies strengths and gives every student the space to unlock their potential.
+Our Lower, Middle, and High School programs are designed as a seamless progression from foundational literacy and math skills to a comprehensive college preparatory program.
 Strong arts, athletics, and experiential education round out our students' experience.